 It also provide wide 178-degree viewing angles both horizontally and vertically, but some minor shifts in gamma and saturation is expected when looking at the screen at skewed angles.

 Further, the Samsung U32J590 has excellent upscaling capability.
-So, if you’re upscaling a 1080p device such as the original PS4 to 4K UHD, the image quality will be crisp and sharp!
+So, if you’re upscaling a 1080p device such as the original PS4 to 4K UHD, the image quality will be clear and sharp!

-Moving on, the Samsung U32J590 input lag performance is excellent with only 10ms of imperceptible delay at 60Hz.
+Moving on, the Samsung U32J590 input lag performance is brilliant with only 10ms of imperceptible delay at 60Hz.

 The response time (pixel transition speed) is not as good.
 In fast-paced games, there’s some visible trailing behind fast-moving objects which is particularly noticeable in darker scenes.